GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 ```

 !!!
 Note
-    You can also use `apt-get purge gluu-server-3.1.5` or `apt-get remove --purge gluu-server-3.1.5` to uninstall and remove all the folders and services of Gluu server.
+    `apt-get purge gluu-server-3.1.5` or `apt-get remove --purge gluu-server-3.1.5` can also be used to uninstall and remove all the folders and services of Gluu server.

 ## Support
-If you run into issues please review the [Gluu support portal](https://support.gluu.org).
-If you can't find a similar existing public issue, register for an account and open a new ticket.
+Please review the [Gluu support portal](https://support.gluu.org).
+There are many existing tickets about troubleshooting installation issues.
+If there is no similar existing public issue, register for an account and open a new ticket.

-If your organization needs guaranteed responses, SLAs, and priority access to the Gluu support and development team, consider purchasing one of our [VIP support contracts](https://gluu.org/pricing).